Twist3d-Fate/StockPredict/README.md

 ---

-**ML-Stock-Market-Prediction**, Gathers machine learning and deep learning models for Stock forecasting, included trading bots and simulations.
+**ML-Stock-Market-Prediction**, a project that gathers machine learning and deep learning models for stock forecasting, including trading bots and simulations.

 ## Table of contents
   * [Models](#models)